EduardoZepeda/coffee-bytes-hugo/content/posts/devin-de-cognition-labs-la-inteligencia-artificial-que-reemplaza-a-los-programadores/index.en.md

 I consider this scenario more likely, but let's wait a year or two and see together if Devin AI lives up to its promise.
 My bet is that Devin won't replace programmers.

+## A different approach than Devin AI

+Some companies abandonned the idea of replace developers and focused on becoming tools in code creation, like [Bolt, Lovable o V0]({{< ref path="/posts/bolt-vs-lovable-vs-vercel-v0-mi-opinion/index.md" lang="en" >}})